 Sitecore Content Hub: Marketing content brought together by a very efficient integration with content marketing platform, marketing resource, and digital asset management tools.

-Overall Capability and Functionality
+Overall Capability and Functionality:

 Sitecore advanced its functionality from a CMS solution of the user being allowed to create, edit and publish content into a rather powerful digital experience platform with several advanced features such as headless content delivery, campaign creation, path analysis, and advanced commerce storefront.

 This is the area where Sitecore development can easily compete with others on the market.
-It’s built with dependency injections, developers can pretty much replace any of the classes, rewrite how the default features or and even export customised functionality.
+It’s built with dependency injections, developers can pretty much replace any of the classes, rewrite how the default features or and even export customized functionality.

 Developers have so many opportunities to provide improved performance and very high flexibility due to the perfectly scalable data storage.
 Sitecore can also scale either vertically or horizontally as well as running as its own standalone environment.